 Accessibility to the program

 Students with disabilities with interest in the PBHS Program are encouraged to contact the Program Director, Dr. Robert Last, directly (firstname.lastname@example.org; 517-432-3278).
 The MSU campus provides accessibility services to students and staff through the Resource Center for Persons with Disabilities (RCPD).
-Ms. Shani Feyen is our liaison to the RCPD, and she and Dr. Last will collaborate with prospective trainees to identify campus resources and work to create an accessible work environment.
+Mr. Caleb Sandoval is our liaison to the RCPD, and he and Dr. Last will collaborate with prospective trainees to identify campus resources and work to create an accessible work environment.

 MSU is served by a fixed route bus system 'The Capitol Area Transit System' (CATA) and the ADA complementary paratransit service Spec -Tran .
 As described on the website 'This is an advance reservation, curb-to-curb service that uses small lift-equipped buses and vans to transport customers.' and it provides for wheelchair and service animals seven days per week.
 The schedule is available in PDF and audio formats.
 MSU provides 'Night Owl' campus transportation service for students upon demand from 2 am to 7 am.